 - Ranch seasoning (if this contains buttermilk powder, toss the seeds in melted butter and the seasoning after roasting)

 - Cinnamon and sugar (toss seeds in melted butter, cinnamon, and sugar after roasting)

 - Salt and freshly cracked pepper

 Make sure to check to see if your seasoning blend contains salt.
 If it does not contain salt, you will want to add salt in addition to the spice blend.

 How to Store Roasted Pumpkin Seeds

-After roasting the pumpkin seeds, allow them to cool completely to room temperature.
+After roasting the pumpkin seeds, allow them to cool to room temperature.
 Keep the cooled pumpkin seeds in an air-tight container at room temperature for 2-3 weeks.
-No need to refrigerate, unless they’ve been tossed in butter after roasting.
+There is no need to refrigerate the roasted pumpkin seeds, unless they’ve been tossed in butter after roasting.

 Roasted Pumpkin Seeds